wyhaines/docs-test/docs/learn/subnets.md

 :::info

-Although only TOPOS XS transactions are supported for now, a future iteration will support transactions of any type of tokens as well as arbitrary messages.
+Although only TOPOS XS transactions are supported for now, future iterations will support transactions of any type of tokens as well as arbitrary messages.

 :::